Introducing Deborah Woodall-Carroll, LPCC-S

 My first introduction to couples counseling came through working as an individual therapist.
 I had a client who was struggling to connect with his wife.
 She agreed to come in and I worked with them together for a period of time.
 I discovered that I really enjoyed working with both people, hearing both perspectives, and helping them truly hear what the other person was saying.

-For me they are an example of tireless love and effort when a member of their family is at a low point in their lives.
-I also had friends who were there to support me and have faith in me when I did not.
-Because I have had that love and support, I feel it is important for me to “pay it forward” by helping others through my work.
+In relationships, it sometimes takes tireless love and effort when a member of your family is at a low point in their lives.
+I thank my friends who were there to support me and have faith in me when I did not.
+My biggest supporter, however, remains my husband.